Updated on August 12, 2025

 - The Indian government may waive up to 30 days from the residency requirement in special cases.

-Common Misconceptions About OCI
+Common Misconceptions About OCI Card

-1. Does OCI Mean Dual Citizenship?
+1. Does an OCI Card Mean Dual Citizenship?

 No, OCI is not dual citizenship.
 It grants several benefits but does not provide political rights or complete equality with Indian citizens.